How much will my family pay in estate taxes?

 The above being stated, in a general sense, irrevocable trusts can provide a solution in many cases.
 Generation-skipping trusts, grantor retained annuity trusts, charitable lead trusts, and qualified personal residence trusts are some of the devices that can be used to lessen the death tax burden.

-Our attorneys are ready, willing, and able to provide assistance if you have estate tax concerns.
+An estate and gift tax attorney from our firm is always ready, willing, and able to provide assistance if you have estate tax concerns.
 We can gain an understanding of the nature of your assets, your family dynamic, and your legacy goals make the appropriate recommendations.